 Maximizing your returns

 Conifers are a slow-growing crop.
 They can take six to 12 months to be ready to be brought to market.
 That means each plant represents a large investment in terms of your time and money.
-They should be carefully nurtured to maximize your returns.
+They should be carefully nurtured in the right growing media to maximize your returns.

 Solutions for Conifers rooting